AdobeXD/design-system-package-dsp/README.md

             "syntax": "text/css"

             /*
-            additional properties that are not core to DSP should follow the inverse domain naming convention (e.g. 'ext-com_adobe_xd-styledictionary_id' is set to use Style Dictionary transform group 'css' to compile agnostic design tokens stored in /data, into CSS variables, if export_tokens is set to true)
+            additional properties that are not core to DSP should follow the reverse domain naming convention (e.g. 'ext-com_adobe_xd-styledictionary_id' is set to use Style Dictionary transform group 'css' to compile agnostic design tokens stored in /data, into CSS variables, if export_tokens is set to true)